dataminelab/datareporter/SETUP.md

   * To see details/logs of build go into repo root dir and run `docker-compose logs plywood`

 ### Publishing NPM reporter-plywood package
+This is depricated but still available for backward compatibility.
 First make sure to authenticate with `npm login` then build and publish the package:

 ```